Ircama/osm-carto-tutorials/pages/80_git-workflow.md

 In general, you update a branch to either help revisors by synching your branch to be one commit ahead of gravitystorm:master (e.g., after *gravitystorm:master* received some merge), or to perform some updates.

 `git rebase -i origin/master` might produce conflicts which need manual fixing (see below).
-If anyway the conflict is limited to project.mml, simply do:
-    scripts/yaml2mml.py
-    git add project.mml
-    git rebase --continue
+After solving conflicts: `git rebase --continue`.

-After issuing `git rebase -i origin/master`, if you have to perform updates, you can do them: implement coding in your separate development directory, then stage the updates to your git local folder; subsequently, you need to perform a commit (related to your updates), a new rebase (to squash your updates and the prevous commit into a single one) and a push (to publish the update to your remote (and to the gravitystorm repo in case of existing PR).
+After issuing `git rebase -i origin/master`, if you have to perform updates, you can do them: implement coding in your separate development directory, then stage the updates to your git local folder; subsequently, you need to perform a commit (related to your updates), a new rebase (to squash your updates and the previous commit into a single one) and a push (to publish the update to your remote (and to the gravitystorm repo in case of existing PR).
 If no additional change is needed, you can directly issue a push (in case of active PR, revisors will see the changes after the push operation).

 Push only after your updates are ready.
 When pushing, because of rebasing you need the *--force* flag: